nicholaskarlsen/block-average/README.md

 # block-average
-A minimal python package that computes the block average of data.
+A minimal python package that computes the block-average and block-average estimates of the standard deviation.

 ## Install